dougeby/IntuneDocs/intune/what-is-device-management.md

 # What is device management?

-Users have many devices, they open different files, visit different websites, install apps and games, share devices with family members, and more.
-These users also want access to work data, such as email.
-A key task of any Administrator is to protect and secure an organization's resources and data.
-This task is device management.
-And many organizations ask - **How can we protect our resources?**
+Users have many devices from which they open and share personal files, visit websites, and install apps and games.
+These same users are also employees and students, and want to use their devices to access work and school resources, such as email and OneNote. *Device management* enables organizations to protect and secure their resources and data.
+Using a device management provider, organization's can make sure that only authorized individuals and devices get access to proprietary information.
+Similarly, device users can feel at ease accessing work data from their phone, because they know that their device meets their organization's security requirements.

-This is where Microsoft Intune comes in.
+As an organization, you might ask - **What should we use to protect our resources?**

 Microsoft Intune offers mobile device management (MDM) and mobile application management (MAM).
 Some key tasks of any MDM or MAM solution are to:

-- Support a diverse mobile environment, including managing iOS, Android, Windows, and macOS devices securely
+- Support a diverse mobile environment&mdash;manage iOS, Android, Windows, and macOS devices securely
 - Make sure devices and apps are compliant with your organization's security requirements
-- Create policies that help keep your organization data safe on company-owned devices and personal devices
+- Create policies that help keep your organization data safe on company-owned and personal devices
-- Use a single, unified mobile solution to enforce these policies, and help manage devices, apps, users, groups, and more
+- Use a single, unified mobile solution to enforce these policies, and help manage devices, apps, users, and groups.

 Microsoft Intune is included with Microsoft 365, and integrates with Azure Active Directory (Azure AD).
 Azure AD helps control who has access, and what they have access to.

 ## Hello Intune!
+Many organizations, such as Microsoft, use Intune to secure proprietary data that users access from their company-owned and personal mobile devices.
+Intune includes features such as device and app configuration policies, software update policies, and installation statuses (as well as charts, tables, and reports) to help you secure and monitor data access.

-Intune is one of the main components to managing mobile devices.
-Intune is also very powerful, and includes a lot of features that help organization's organize and secure data access.
-Many organizations, including Microsoft, use Intune to secure resources on company-owned devices, and personal devices.
-It’s expected for a user to have multiple devices, such as a Surface Pro for work, and an Android mobile device for personal.
-And, it's expected for a person to access organizational resources, such as Microsoft Outlook and SharePoint, from these multiple devices.
+It's common for people to have multiple devices that use different platforms.
+For example, an employee might use Surface Pro for work, and an Android mobile device in their personal life.
+And, it's common for a person to access organizational resources, such as Microsoft Outlook and SharePoint, from these multiple devices.

-[Intune](https://docs.microsoft.com/intune/introduction-intune) gives you the ability to manage all types of devices, and manage devices running different platforms, including iOS, macOS, Android, and Windows.
+With [Intune](https://docs.microsoft.com/intune/introduction-intune), you can manage multiple devices per person, and the different platforms running on each device, including iOS, macOS, Android, and Windows.
+Intune separates policies and settings by device platform, so it's easy to manage and view devices of a specific platform.

 **[Common scenarios](https://docs.microsoft.com/intune/common-scenarios)** is a great resource to see how Intune answers common questions when working with mobile devices.
 Some scenarios include protecting email using on-premises Exchange, access Office 365 safely and securely, and using personal devices to access organizational resources.

+**[Common scenarios](https://docs.microsoft.com/intune/common-scenarios)** is a great resource to see how Intune answers common questions when working with mobile devices.
+You'll find scenarios about:
+- Protecting email with on-premises Exchange
+- Accessing Office 365 safely and securely
+- Using personal devices to access organizational resources

 ## Integration with secure-and-protect services
 A key task of any device management solution is to provide security and protection.
 Intune does a great job of integrating with other services to achieve this task.
 For example: